zhengpeng666/dcos-ui/README.md

 6. Navigate http://dcos.local

 **NOTE:** `http://dcos.local` will only resolve if both your DCOS UI Server and DCOS Image/Cluster are operational and running.

-##### Remote DCOS Cluster

-The instructions in the following section ([DCOS Image](#dcos-image)) have you setup a local DCOS Cluster in a virtual machine on your computer.
-If you would like to instead have your local DCOS UI Application work of a remote DCOS Cluster, you will need to modify the DCOS UI Proxy you setup and ran in the steps above.
-Follow these simple steps:

-1. Navigate to the directory in which you installed and are running your DCOS UI Proxy
-2. `vagrant ssh`
-3. `sudo vi /etc/nginx/sites-enabled/dcos-ui`
-4. Change the `proxy_pass` address in the now open text file to the address of the remote DCOS Cluster.
-Be sure to comment-out or remove any other `proxy_pass` definitions.
-5. Save the configuration file (e.g. `:wq`)
-6. `sudo service nginx restart`

 ### DCOS Image